komodorio/helm-charts/charts/k8s-watcher/README.md

 #### Alternative: Install without Helm

 To install the chart directly with kubectl, use the manifests located in `./kube-install`.
-Make sure to modify the installationId secret value in `./kube-install/k8s-watcher/templates/secret-installation-id.yaml`
+Make sure to set the installationId secret value in `./kube-install/k8s-watcher/templates/secret-installation-id.yaml`

 ## Uninstalling the Chart